runZeroInc/excrypto/README.md

 ## Security

  * excrypto is intended to support security research and does not make any guarantees on confidentiality, integrity, or availability.
- * The TLS, SSH, and cryptographic features of this package are intentionally less secure than the Go source code variants.
  * excrypto should not be used to implement authentication or to transfer sensitive information over untrusted networks.
  * excrypto may have more bugs, including security vulnerabiltiies, compared to the Go source code itself.